 - Managing queries associated with preferences.

 However, when you think about it, ROW_NUMBER is more than just a traditional function.
 It’s actually a window function with peculiar properties.
-And, before we go further, it’s important to talk about the arguments that the function can take.
+Before we go further, it’s important to talk about the arguments that the function can take.

 So, if you take a look at ROW_NUMBER’s conventional syntax, you’ll realize it doesn’t take direct arguments.
-The OVER clause must be used for adding an argument to the ROW_NUMBER clause.
+The OVER clause must be used to add an argument to the ROW_NUMBER clause.
 This argument is then referred to as a window.

 The window simply gives definition to a subset of the data that must be used for computing data.
 Apart from the OVER clause, other arguments that can be used with this function include partitions, rows, and orders.